Photo by Pascal Perich

-I am a professor of music theory at Hunter College of the City University of New York, where I served as Director of Graduate Studies from 2016 to 2022.
-My research specialties include race studies in music theory, Russian music theory, Russian opera, modal theory and history, twentieth-century music theory, and hiphop and popular music—see the “research” tab above for links to some of my work.
-As a public music theorist my scholarship has been featured in Adam Neely’s YouTube channel, the BBC, Die Zeit, The New York Times, The New Yorker, The Times (London), and WQXR’s Aria Code, among other outlets—see the “media” tab above for more feature stories concerning my work.
+I am a professor of music theory at Hunter College of the City University of New York.
+My research specialties include race studies in music theory, Russian music theory, Russian opera, modal theory and history, twentieth-century music theory, and African American music—see the “research” tab above for links to some of my work.
+My work as a public music theorist has appeared in Adam Neely’s YouTube channel, the BBC, the CBC, Daily Beast, Die Zeit, The Economist, New York Times, New Yorker, Our Body Politic, The Conversation, and WQXR’s Aria Code, among other outlets—see the “media” tab above for more feature stories concerning my work.
+In November 2019 I gave a plenary talk, “Music Theory’s White Racial Frame,” which had a significant impact on the field.
 You can also read about my race scholarship in “Music Theory and the White Racial Frame,” and my six-part blog, “Confronting Racism and Sexism in American Music Theory.”
+I’m a cellist who enjoys playing acoustic and electric cellos—see the “performance” tab above for links to some of my performances.

 I frequently give lectures, workshops, interviews, and keynotes—don’t hesitate to contact me to discuss a potential collaboration.
 And thanks for visiting my website!